Dynamic Table Overview

 Use Cases for Processing with Dynamic Tables

-Processing Sample Data Provided by Lakehouse with Dynamic Tables
+Processing Lakehouse Sample Data with Dynamic Tables

 Lakehouse provides a dynamic public dataset named ecommerce_events_multicategorystore_live, located at clickzetta_sample_data.clickzetta_sample_data.ecommerce_events_history.
-This dataset is updated in real-time and can be queried directly.
+This dataset is updated in real time and can be queried directly.

-Real-time dataset availability: Currently, the ecommerce_events_multicategorystore_live real-time writing public dataset is only available in the Shanghai region of Alibaba Cloud.
+Real-time dataset availability: Currently, the ecommerce_events_multicategorystore_live real-time public dataset is only available in the Shanghai region of Alibaba Cloud.
 If your account or service is not in that region, you will not be able to query this public dataset.

-1. View Dynamic Table Refresh
+1. View Dynamic Table refresh

-Use commands to view dynamic table refresh
+Use a command to view Dynamic Table refresh

 SHOW DYNAMIC TABLE REFRESH HISTORY WHERE name='event_type_count';

-View dynamic table refresh history in job history
+View Dynamic Table refresh history in job history

 1. After seeing incremental refresh data in the job history, you can view the data changes